jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 *API allows body to be given as Object and converts into JSON because it is anticipated that REST services which emmit JSON will also accept it*

-Earlier callbacks when paths are matched
+Earlier callbacks when paths are found prior to nodes
 ----------------------------------------

 Following with the project's aim of giving callbacks as early as possible, sometimes useful work can be done when a node is known to exist but before we have the contents of the node.
-This means that each node found in a JSON document has the potential to trigger notifications at two points: when it is first discovered and when it is complete.
-The API facilitates this by providing a `path` callback following much the same pattern as the `node` callback.
+This means that each node found in a JSON document can potentially trigger notifications at two points: when it is first addressed and when it is complete.
+The API facilitates this by providing a `path` event following much the same pattern as `node`.

 ~~~~ {.javascript}
 oboe("events.json")